 Devin is the Family and Community Engagement Coordinator, focusing on creating opportunities for partnerships with families, R.O.C.K. programs, and the Visitacion Valley Community.
 After finishing her undergraduate at California State University East Bay majoring in Sociology with Social Service option, she wanted to work closely with the community and their families.
 She first joined R.O.C.K. as a line staff leading various enrichment activities including art, recreation, and cooking.
 Devin enjoys eating great food, hiking, and painting.

-INTERIM Elementary School Coordinator
+Elementary School BEACON DIRECTOR

-Middle School Coordinator
+Elementary School Coordinator

 Adrianna began her journey at R.O.C.K. as a student intern, Assistant to the Beacon Director, Assistant Elementary School Coordinator and is now the Elementary School Coordinator.
 Adrianna grew up in East Los Angeles before attending San Francisco State University as a first generation student, where she earned her Bachelor’s degree in Child and Adolescent Development.
 She has developed a love for the city and passion for working with the youth of Visitacion Valley.
 In her free time, Adrianna enjoys watercolor painting, singing, watching her favorite tv shows, and spending time with her loved ones.

 Ryan was born in South San Francisco and graduated from San Francisco State University with a Bachelor’s degree in Psychology.
 He specializes in Early Childhood Development and has been working with kids from the time he was 15 years old.
 Before joining R.O.C.K., Ryan worked at a sports and enrichment camp with the South San Francisco Parks and Recreation Department and was in charge of multiple after school programs.
 He enjoys photography, nature, spending time with friends, art and hiking.

 MIDDLE SCHOOL COORDINATOR